-First identified in an outbreak in Tanzania in 1952, chikungunya is a mosquito-borne disease transmitted between humans by the Aedes aegypti mosquito.
-Chikungunya’s name is derived from a word in the Kimakonde language, meaning ‘to become contorted’, as the virus causes debilitating joint pain that induces a stooped appearance.
+First identified in an outbreak in Tanzania in 1952, chikungunya is a virus that is transmitted between humans by the Aedes aegypti mosquito.
+Chikungunya’s name is derived from a word in the Kimakonde language, meaning ‘to become contorted’, as the disease causes debilitating joint pain that induces a stooped appearance.
 The World Mosquito Program’s Wolbachia method has been shown to work in protecting against multiple mosquito-borne diseases, including chikungunya.

 Chikungunya is most prevalent in Asia, Africa and India.
 However in 2015, there was a large outbreak across the Americas, with over 1,379,788 suspected cases of chikungunya recorded in the Caribbean Islands, Latin America, and the United States of America.
 More than 190 deaths were also attributed to this disease during the same period.